LuHoo/audit-data-analysis/docs/notebooks.md

 nav_order: 2
 ---

-# Notebooks

-**Audit Data Analysis** contains workshops, that explain the concepts of data science through real life examples.
-You can read these workshops at the end of each chapter.
-Even better, you can run the workshops yourself, by clicking the Binder button below:
+# Interactive Workshops in R and Python

+**Audit Data Analysis** includes hands-on workshops that demonstrate key data science concepts through realistic audit scenarios.
+Each chapter concludes with a workshop that puts theory into practice using real-world data.
+Even better, you can run these workshops yourself—right in your browser—by clicking the one of the buttons below.
+No setup required.

+- Use Binder to launch the workshops in R Markdown (RStudio interface).
+- Use Google Colab to open the workshops as Python notebooks.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/LuHoo/workbooks/main?urlpath=rstudio)

+No setup required.
+Both options support reproducible, standards-aligned audit procedures using free, open-source tools.